 - Contact the merchant.
 If you've spotted an error with a transaction (e.g. an incorrect value or you were charged twice) or if you've got a dispute with a merchant (e.g. you didn't receive your purchase or you received damaged goods) then contact the merchant directly to resolve the issue.
 Do the same if you notice you're still being charged for a subscription or membership that you've cancelled.
 Explain everything that's happened and be prepared to show proof of your purchase and other supporting documents.

 - Lodge the dispute.
 If you've done steps one and/or two and the issue still hasn't been resolved, it's now time to lodge the dispute.
 You can lodge a dispute with ASB by sending us a secure message through FastNet Classic and one of our team will try to get back to you within the same business day.
 If you've forgotten your ASB login password, you can reset your password using the ASB Mobile Banking app.
-Alternatively, you can call our contact centre or visiting one of our branches.
+Alternatively, you can call our contact centre or visit one of our branches.
 If you're disputing a credit card transaction, make sure you lodge the dispute in writing within 30 days of the closing date of your credit card statement.